Honolulu in 24 Hours: Our Ultimate 1-Day Itinerary for First-Time Travelers

 Pop into Iolani Palace

 Fueled up for the afternoon?
-Before continuing your travel plan, be sure to carve out some time to check out Iolani Palace.
-One of Honolulu’s most iconic landmarks, this popular attraction is the only former royal palace in the United States.
+Before continuing our travel plan, let’s carve out some time to check out Iolani Palace.
+One of Honolulu’s most iconic landmarks, this popular attraction, as we learned on our visit, is the only former royal palace in the United States!

 Iolani Palace